 We are now several years into an ongoing economic crisis has led millions of people around the world to question the economic assumptions that they have long lived with, and to begin to seek out new ideas.
 As part of this process, people will inevitably look to the attempts to supplant capitalism in the past and want to know more about them.
 After frank examinations of the Soviet Union, the Prague Spring of Czechoslovakia and Sandinista Nicaragua, It’s Not Over concludes with a chapter on why we have the difficulties we do under capitalism, and ideas and discussion of what a better world might look like.

 It’s Not Over: Learning From the Socialist Experiment is published by Zero Books.
 Copies are available from online sellers at well below the list price.
+And please encourage your local public and university libraries to carry the book.

 As Cold War taboos on honest discussions of capitalism and socialism lose their force, important books like this are emerging.
 They ask why capitalism keeps provoking movements to go beyond it, why they have not yet achieved that goal, and what we must learn from them so the next efforts prove more effective.
 Dolack here contributes to the vital emerging answers.